Click to go HOME

 597 AR

-"Used in the (SAC) Strategic Air Command secondary and primary alerting
+"Used in the (SAC) Strategic Air Command secondary and primary alerting systems."

-systems."
-It is a desk type manual set.
-It is available in red (-53) only.
 The set has no ringer or network.
 Just a handset (G3BR), hookswitch, terminal strip, dial blank, and a 6-conductor line cord.
 Used with 4-wire circuits.

 -